Carbon-Twelve-C12/supernova/btclib/src/docs/utxo_optimization.md

-# UTXO Set Optimization in SuperNova
+# UTXO Set Optimization in supernova

-This document describes the optimizations implemented in SuperNova's UTXO (Unspent Transaction Output) set, which is critical for transaction validation and overall blockchain performance.
+This document describes the optimizations implemented in supernova's UTXO (Unspent Transaction Output) set, which is critical for transaction validation and overall blockchain performance.

 ## Overview

 The UTXO set is one of the most accessed components of a blockchain node, as every transaction requires multiple UTXO lookups to validate inputs.
 As the blockchain grows, the UTXO set can become quite large (tens of GB), making efficient storage and retrieval crucial for node performance.

-SuperNova implements several optimizations to make UTXO operations fast and resource-efficient:
+supernova implements several optimizations to make UTXO operations fast and resource-efficient:

 1. **Memory-Mapped Storage**: Efficient disk-to-memory mapping for large UTXO sets
 2. **Tiered Caching**: Fast in-memory cache for hot UTXOs with smart eviction policies